ARP Table

 A static entry either located on the firewall itself (e.g. interface address, VIP) or a static ARP entry.

-Expires in <time>
+Expires in <time>:

 A dynamic ARP entry which will expire in <time> unless the host communicates to or through the firewall again.
 The default maximum age is 1200 seconds (20 minutes).

-Link Type
+Link Type:

 The type of network link through which this host can be reached (e.g. Ethernet).

-The fa-trash Clear ARP Table button purges the entire contents of the ARP table.
+The fa-trash-can Clear ARP Table button purges the entire contents of the ARP table.
 Clearing the ARP table is not typically necessary but can help the firewall in situations where multiple hosts have changed MAC addresses and the firewall is still attempting to communicate with the old addresses.